 Chaitra Navratri, Basant Navratri or Vasant Navratri, Gudi Padwa, Ugadi one of the three and a half significant periods or Sade Teen Muhurat to start an event or a venture.
 People keep Navdurga Vrat, perform Puja, Havan or Homam to please nine forms of Ma Durga.

 Chaitra Navratri or Vasant Navratri is one of the major spring festivals in India.
-Chaitra Navratri is also known as Yugadi, Samvatsar Padvo, Cheti Chand or Navreh.
+Chaitra Navratri is also known as Yugadi, Samvatsar Padavo, Cheti Chand or Navareh.

 There are two popular Navratri in a year-Chaitra Navratri and Sharad Navratri and two Gupt Navratri, out of all the four Navratri.

-These popular Navratri are Chaitra Navratri and Sharad Navratri/ Shardiya Navratri.
+These popular Navratri are Chaitra Navratri and Sharad Navratri/ Sharadiya Navratri.